hpysa/web/README.md

-# HPYSA
+# Heritage Park YSA
-Main repo for the hpysa site.
+Repository for the [Heritage Park YSA](https://hpysa.com) website

+**NOTE:** https://hpysa.com expires on 2/8/2030 (disabled auto-renew)

+Please login to renew: https://dash.cloudflare.com/login

-- /admin - Where leadership tools are
+* /admin - Where leadership tools are
-- /attendance - For the attendance QR code
+* /attendance - For the attendance QR code
-- /codebuild - Build tools
+* /codebuild - Build tools
-- /main - The main site powered by google sheets
+* /main - The main site powered by google sheets
-- /qrcodes - All QR codes for the site
+* /qrcodes - All QR codes for the site